-A $923 contract to manufacture the lantern room for the lighthouse was awarded to Smith Brothers & Watson, the lowest bidders, on July 2, 1897, and a lens, formerly used at Point Bonita, California, was sent northward to be installed at the station.
+A $923 contract to manufacture the lantern room for the lighthouse was awarded to Smith Brothers & Watson, the lowest bidders, on July 2, 1879, and a lens, formerly used at Point Bonita, California, was sent northward to be installed at the station.
 Plans for the lighthouse were approved on August 12, and the district engineer supervised its construction over the next four months.
-The lighthouse consisted of a forty-six-foot frame tower rising from a keeper's dwelling.
-The tower first exhibited its fixed white light, which could be seen for up to thirteen miles, on December 15, 1879.
+C.W.
+Holt and a crew of eighteen men commenced construction of the lighthouse on September 2, 1879.

 David M. Littlefield, a Civil War veteran and local resident, was appointed the first keeper at Point Wilson and was paid an annual salary of $800.
 Littlefield served as keeper for four years before moving back to Port Townsend, where he would later serve as a City Councilman, Mayor, and Collector of Customs.

 In 1894, a galvanized-iron oil house was built on the station grounds, and a new lens was installed in the lantern room, changing the light’s characteristic from fixed white to fixed white varied by a red flash every twenty seconds.